I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Or, you can start with analyzing the competition.

-April described how early in her career, she worked for a CRM company.
+Early in my career, I worked for a CRM company.

 This was pre-Salesforce, and the biggest player was a company called CBO.